 Enabling/disabling rota swap functionality

-Enabling or disabling rota swap
+Enabling or disabling rota swap functionality

-Go to the Rotas module settings - the cog-wheels in the right-hand corner of the module.
+Go to the Rotas module options - accessed via the cog-wheels icon in the top right-hand corner of the module.
 To access this feature you will need Manage module or Administrator permissions.
-Within the module settings, select the "My ChurchSuite" module option menu.
+Within the module settings, select the My ChurchSuite Options tab.

 How does the My ChurchSuite swap functionality work?

-1) First, serving team members are able to view the rota Members tab within a rota.
-Clicking on any member will display a popup contact details box (subject to that person's privacy settings).
-The rota members tab is only visible to rota members.
-Rota members will only show in the list if their privacy settings have "Name is visible enabled.
+First, rota team members are able to view the Members list for their rota in My ChurchSuite.
+Clicking on any rota member will display a popup of their contact details (subject to that person's privacy settings).
+Rota members will only be listed if their privacy settings have Name is visible enabled.
 Rotas members can then use this contact information to reach out to other people, perhaps based on appropriate roles, to relationally agree a swap.

 Processing a rota swap